 Annuities often get bad press.
 Deservedly so in many cases.
 Not so in all cases.
 Before you can determine if one might make sense for you, it’s important to understand the very different annuity types.
-When applied correctly they can be effective income planning tools that can also reduce risk from stock and bond markets.
+When applied correctly they can be effective income planning tools that can also reduce risk of stock and bond markets.
 The biggest problem with these tax deferral instruments has been the cost paid for the deferral.
 A trend toward lower cost, more transparent product pricing means they could be a viable alternative within your overall portfolio, if they align with what you are trying to achieve.

 Not All Annuities are the Same

 Variable annuities have taken most of the criticism because they were a poorly designed product, sold because they generate high commission dollars.
 Typically, the pitch includes numerous rider options.
 These bells and whistles add to cost, diminish returns, and seldom provide a benefit that outweighs its cost.
 Heavy upfront costs and ongoing fees stymied their return potential.
 Money is allocated between stocks and bonds, so there isn’t added diversification to reduce market risk in retirement.

 The emphasis in this article is on the three different annuity types in the table below.
 Unlike variable annuities, these products don’t expose you to the volatility of the stock market.
 If the underlying insurance carrier is strong financially, they offer a safe way to add stability, income, and diversification without market risk.

 Three Annuity Types, Three Different Income Guarantees